Asaye/react-native-system-applications/docs/brightness.md

 ### Permissions
  <p style = "text-align: justify">To access the current brightness index of the screen with <code>index()</code> function, no permission is required.
-However, in order to change the brightness of the system with <code>indexTo()function, the following permission should be included in the AndroidManifest.xml file.</p>
+However, in order to change the brightness of the system with <code>indexTo()</code> function, the following permission should be included in the AndroidManifest.xml file.</p>

  ```
       <uses-permission android:name="android.permission.WRITE_SETTINGS"/>